| Peter Upton's |

 C168: Fifty unpainted Crowd Figures.

 Introduced in 1980, this was a response to demand for a cheaper way to fill the stadium.
 Obviously it would be costly for the company to paint big packs of figures, so these were supplied in pink plastic.
 That at least, made them very easy to paint up, especially anyone with a few military modelling paints sitting around.
 Just paint them Africa Corps yellow...
 One website visitor did mention dunking these figures into a paint pot to give them a better colour on the terraces, but most people just seem to have used them "naked".
-The set out lasts the hand painted set (C141), and survived until 1995.
+The set out lasted the hand painted set (C141), and survived until 1995.

 C169: Advertising Boards.